Inflation and Dark Matter in the $Z_5$ Model: Introduction

 In our present paper, we connect the slow-roll inflation with the non-minimal gravity couplings to the two-component dark matter model with $Z_5$ symmetry.
-Due to non-minimal gravity couplings, more than one scalar field beyond the SM exist, which will lead to a pure field or multi-field inflation.
+Due to non-minimal gravity couplings, more than one scalar field beyond the SM exists, which will lead to a pure field or multi-field inflation.
 They can then play the role of DM in the universe during cooling down.
-We discuss the theory constraints and inflation dynamics of the $Z_5$ dark matter model.
+According to \cite{Almeida:2018oid}, an electrically neutral inflaton scalar field stable on the cosmological scale can both drive the cosmic inflation and constitute a dark matter (DM) component, this can happen either because the reheating stage was not complete after inflation and left behind a remnant of the scalar condensate, or due to the fact that the inflaton excitations were eventually created by the SM production following the decay of the inflaton zero mode.
+In this work, we consider that decays of the homogeneous inflaton condensate are always complete after inflation.
+Since reheating is a non-perturbative process where a time-dependent condensate transfers its energy density into other fields \cite{Kofman:1994rk,Mukaida:2013xxa}, the inflaton particles can still be stable.
+We consider the couplings between the inflaton (DM) and the SM sector are not too small, the inflaton particles (DM) can therefore enter in thermal equilibrium with the other particles produced in reheating.
+Then, the stable inflaton particles will undergo thermal freeze-out and constitute the usual thermal relic.
+We also discuss the theory constraints and inflation dynamics of the $Z_5$ dark matter model in this work.

 Our paper is organized as follows.
 In Sec.\ref{sec2:model}, we introduce the model framework.
 In Sec.\ref{sec:constraints}, we study the inflation dynamics in the cases of singlet dark matter inflation and mixed dark matter inflation.
 In Sec.\ref{z5c}, we discuss the constraints on the model, including unitarity, perturbativity and vacuum stability.
 We discuss the DM phenomenology in the model with some fixed parameters in Sec.\ref{dm}.
 Finally, we give our conclusion in Sec.\ref{sec:conclusions}.